Landmark College Lights It Up Blue for World Autism Awareness Day

 by Solvegi Shmulsky

-What do the Empire State Building, the Sydney Opera House, and a research station in Antarctica have in common?
-They will join thousands of buildings across the world turning on a massive display of blue lights in observance of the eighth annual United Nation’s World Autism Awareness Day (WAAD).
-On Wednesday, April 2, at 6:30 p.m.
-Landmark College will light up the Strauch Family Student Center in observance of Light It Up Blue day.
+On Thursday, April 2, at 6:30 p.m.
+Landmark College will illuminate the Strauch Family Student Center in blue lights, part of the observance of the ninth annual United Nation's World Autism Awareness Day (WAAD).
 With blue glow sticks and blue-frosted cookies, students and College community members will gather on the upper campus to share a moment acknowledging neurodiversity and autism spectrum disorder (ASD).

 How will Landmark College Participate?

-A cross-departmental creative team worked on the April 2 event, registering the College as a participant, planning the logistics of lighting, and communicating with the community.
-Students, faculty, and staff will be invited to gather outside Edward Durell Stone Hall at 6:30 p.m.
+Landmark College students, faculty, and staff are invited to gather outside Edward Durell Stone Hall at 6:30 p.m.
 From the hilltop vantage point, the group will see the lit-up Strauch Family Student Center.
 Inside the Center, colored sleeves will encase the overhead fluorescent lights and blue spotlights will shine from the windows—lighting up like thousands of other buildings across the world.
 This event is sponsored by the Office of the President, Dr. Peter Eden.

-Dean of Students Michael Luciani explained the value of showing respect and understanding for fellow classmates and students, which includes individuals who are affected by ASD.
+Michael Luciani, vice president for student affairs and dean of campus life, explained the value of showing respect and understanding for fellow classmates and students, which includes individuals who are affected by ASD.

 “Everyone has earned a place here and this is where we all belong,” said Luciani.
 "Light it Up Blue allows us to celebrate the talents, perspectives and contributions of our own students within the Landmark College community while standing in support of individuals and families across the country and across the world.”